Benchmarking at the Edge of Comprehension: Conclusion

 In \CRB, humans remain in the loop as bounded verifiers, adjudicating specific claims rather than certifying entire solutions.
 Two further innovations address delegated question generation: feasibility gating filters adversarially unsolvable tasks, and an itemized Bradley-Terry model infers difficulty from outcomes, yielding separate rankings for answering and benchmarking strength.

 Our experiments suggest the approach is viable: rankings are stable, correlate with external benchmarks, and remain consistent when weaker models replace humans as adjudicators.

-\paragraph{Limitations and Outlook.} The framework assumes witness-admitting domains; some domains satisfy this only partially.
-Additionally, critique-resilient correctness is explicitly relative: an answer surviving today's critics may fall to tomorrow's.
+\paragraph{Limitations and Outlook.} The framework assumes witness-admitting domains, which is a hypothesis that only some domains fully satisfy (though many useful ones do, including algorithmic problem solving and mechanism design).
+Additionally, critique-resilient correctness is explicitly relative: an answer that survives today's critics may fall to tomorrow's.
+We view this as a feature rather than a bug: unlike traditional benchmarks, which require new human-authored problems to remain discriminative, CRB can be re-run against stronger critics on the existing question pool, with the Bradley-Terry fit absorbing the updated outcomes.
 Finally, future regimes where bounded verification itself becomes infeasible would require fundamentally different approaches.
 Nevertheless, the deeper lesson is that evaluation does not require full comprehension: it suffices to recognize, when shown, that something specific is wrong.
 As models grow more capable, organizing evaluation around verifiable failure evidence may be not only useful but necessary.